Nkemjika1divine/Placers/README.md

 - `GET /api/v1/number_of_reviews`: Retrieves the number of Reviews in the application
 - `GET /api/v1/number_of_categories`: Retrieves the number of Categories in the application
 - `GET /api/v1/number_of_replies`: Retrieves the number of Replies in the application
+- `GET /api/v1/categories_count`: Returns the nu,be of places that belong to individual categories in the database

 ### Users:
 - `GET /api/v1/users`: Returns a collection of all registered users in the application
 - `GET /api/v1/users/{user_id}`: Returns a specific user
-- `GET /api/v1/users/{keyword}`: Returns a collection of users whose username or name match the keyword specified
+- `GET /api/v1/users/search/{keyword}`: Returns a collection of users whose username or name match the keyword specified
 - `POST /api/v1/users`: This is used for creating a new user.
 This is reserved for the superuser only
 - `DELETE /api/v1/users/{user_id}`: This deletes an existing user in the application
 - `PUT /api/v1/users/{user_id}`: This updates the information of a user.
-This is reserved for the superuser only
+This is reserved for user himself and the superuser only
 - `PUT /api/v1/users/promote/{user_id}`: This is used to upgrade the role of a user to admin.
 - `GET /api/v1/users/visit_history/{user_id}`: This retrieves the visit history of the user (places the user has visited and rated)
-- `GET /api/v1/users/profile`: This returns the profile of the logged in user
+- `GET /api/v1/users/profile/me`: This returns the profile of the logged in user
 - `PUT /api/v1/profile/update`: This updates the profile of the user himself
 - `GET /api/v1/users/demote/{user_id}`: This is used to demote an admin to a regular user.
 It can only be done by the superuser
-- `GET /api/v1/users/best_places_nearby`: This finds the best places in the city a user currently resides in
+- `GET /api/v1/users/find/best_places_nearby`: This finds the best places in the city a user currently resides in

 ### Places
 - `GET /api/v1/places`: Returns all places in the database